Saturday, June 13, 2026

 I still hold the view that no Magical Girl show qualifies as a Deconstruction.
 However not every Video on Madoka's role in the history of the genre that makes fans mad is at all appealing to that term specifically.

-I would agree with Pretty Cure monopolizing the market has more to do with the lack of Shoujo Manga based Magical Girl shows in the last 20 years then Madoka.
-But the basic opinion that Madoka disrespected the prior history of the genre is not going to go away simply form knowing the prior precedent for darker takes exists.
+I would agree that Pretty Cure monopolizing the market has more to do with the lack of Shoujo Manga based Magical Girl shows in the last 20 years then Madoka.
+But the basic opinion that Madoka disrespected the prior history of the genre is not going to go away simply from knowing the prior precedent for darker takes existed.

 I also disagree with the claim that Anime is more mainstream now then it used to be.
 But that's another string of topics